SimonOsipov/SimonOsipov/README.md

 ### Simon is here 👋

-Hey, my name is Simon and I am Big Data Engineer / Product Engineer / Software Developer / Analytics Engineer / DataOps Engineer.
+Hey, my name is Simon and I am Big Data Engineer / Analytics Engineer / DataOps Engineer.
 I can do a lot of roles =) and this is for the search optimisation.

 🚦 **Current Status**